LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

-# Thoughts
+# HuMoR Problems
-Main issues of HuMoR (and a little on our method) (should be useful in determining the future directions of the work)
+Main issues of HuMoR
+### VAE
+- Missing useful motion data
+    - The data sets don't describe some motions that might be important to us, like lying down, and motions like this would mess with our existing method for finding the ground plane
+- Simplistic contact model
+    - in our current pipeline and in HuMoR
+### TestOps
 - Ground plane reliance
     - Used for rescaling of the pose to a canonical reference frame, in which the prior is trained
     - Won't generalise well to many real world situations (we might not care?) where the ground plane cannot be accurately estimated
     - And the method we estimate the ground plane is questionable
-- Missing useful motion data
-    - The data sets don't describe some motions that might be important to us, like lying down, and motions like this would mess with our existing method for finding the ground plane
-- Simplistic contact model
-    - in our current pipeline and in HuMoR
 - Slow motion generation (TestOps)
-    - Optimisation rather than direct prediction, could be a problem Not sure if good:
+    - Optimisation rather than direct prediction, could be a problem
+- Does not recover if a single frame is missing a prediction
 - Reliance on SMPL?
 - Lot's of hand tuned regularisers?